Europe

-As the largest city and capital of The Netherlands, Amsterdam is steeped in Dutch history with narrow houses with steep gables and its canal system, many constructed in the 17th century.
-Bikes rule the road in Amsterdam during the summer, its a charming city to explore for a few days.
-In Amsterdam for two days with my best friend, we walked beside canals as we went from art museums to the frequent street markets.
-Each day included at least one stop at a cafe for Dutch treats.
+Amsterdam is steeped in Dutch history, with narrow houses topped with steep gables, and it’s the largest city and capital of the Netherlands.
+Its canal system is a draw, and many were constructed in the 17th century.
+Bikes rule the road in Amsterdam; however, it’s just as easy to walk.
+It’s a charming city to explore for a few days.
+For our two-day visit, my best friend and I strolled beside canals as we went from art museums to outdoor cafes to street markets.
 Here are the top things to do in Amsterdam for two days on a girlfriend getaway.

 Best Things to Do in Amsterdam in 2 Days